 Eligibility to receive an advance, as well as the maximum allowable advance, are based on a methodology approved by the Canadian Milk Supply Management Committee (CMSMC).
-The advance is provided using the line of credit established for this purpose (see Note 9 - Bank overdraft).
+The advance is provided using the line of credit established for this purpose (see Note 8 - Bank overdraft).

-6. Inventory
+5. Inventory

-The CDC's inventory as at July 31, 2021, includes butter purchased under the Domestic Seasonality Program, and butter imported by the CDC under the World Trade Organization (WTO) Agreement on Agriculture.
-The CDC's inventory as at January 31, 2022, is limited to imported butter.
+The CDC's inventory as at April 30, 2022, includes butter purchased under the Domestic Seasonality Program, and butter imported by the CDC under the World Trade Organization (WTO) Agreement on Agriculture.